Zinovy Zinik: Life and career

-A native of Moscow, Zinik studied art at one of the city's art schools and later studied geometrical topology at Moscow State University.
+A native of Moscow, he was born to a Russian-Jewish family.
+Zinik studied art at one of the city's art schools and later studied geometrical topology at Moscow State University.
 He also attended a school of theatre criticism run by Moscow theatre magazine Teatr.

 At the beginning of the 1960s, Zinik became a close friend and associate of the conceptual artist Alexander Melamid.
 In his early writing, Zinik was influenced by his older friends and mentors, Alexander Asarkan (1930-2004), a mail-artist and theatre critic; and Pavel Ulitin (1918–1986), who used cut-ups technique in his avant-garde prose.

 In 1975, Zinik was stripped of his Soviet citizenship with his emigration to the West.
 For a year he worked as a theatre director for a student theatre group at the Hebrew University of Jerusalem.
 Then in 1976, he was invited to contribute to BBC radio and since 1977, he has permanently lived and worked in London, writing in English as well as in his native Russian.
 He became a British citizen in 1988.

 Zinik was one of the first Russian authors of his generation who chose to depict the lives of his compatriots outside Russia.
 The ambiguities of émigré existence, cultural dislocation, estrangement and the evasive nature of memory have become not only the main topic of Zinik's prose, which includes novels, short stories, essays, lectures and radio broadcasts, but also his ‘literary device’.
 Zinik's eighteen books of prose published since his departure from Russia dwell on the dual existence of bilingual immigrants, religious converts, political exiles and outcasts – from habitués of Soho (Mind the Door, 2001) to the sect of Jewish Muslims in Istanbul (Yarmulkes under the Turbans, 2018).